 Sir Alexander Fleming (6 August 1881 – 11 March 1955) was born in East Ayrshire, Scotland in 1881.
 He was a biologist and pharmacologist most famous for his discovery of the antibiotic substance penicillin in 1928.
 He was awarded a Nobel Prize, jointly with Howard Florey and Ernst Boris Chain for medicine in 1945

-After four years of working in a shipping company, an inheritance gave Fleming the chance to train as a physician at St Mary’s hospital London.
-From here he moved to the research department, specialising in the relative new science of bacteriology.
+After four years of working in a shipping company, an inheritance gave Fleming the chance to train as a physician at St Mary’s Hospital London.
+From here he moved to the research department, specialising in the relatively new science of bacteriology.

 Fleming’s greatest breakthrough occurred in 1928, when, quite by chance, he discovered an effective antibacterial agent